Trail Hiking Australia – Code of Conduct for Attending Hikes

 Additional considerations:

-• Children are welcome but must be members and supervised by a parent or guardian at all times.
-We are not a babysitting service, and you are ultimately responsible for your own safety and the safety of your companions.
+Children are welcome but must be members and supervised by a parent or guardian.
+Organisers are not responsible for childcare.
+Bring a camera to capture scenery and wildlife (respect privacy where applicable).

 8. Interpersonal relationships

-Conflict Resolution: In the event of conflicts or misunderstandings among members, it is encouraged to address the issues openly and constructively.
-If conflicts persist and affect the overall harmony of the group, organisers may intervene to facilitate resolution.
+In the event of conflicts or misunderstandings among members, it is encouraged to address the issues openly and constructively.
+If conflicts persist and affect the overall harmony of the group, organiser(s) may intervene to facilitate resolution.

 9. Leadership conduct

-Leadership Interactions: Leaders and organisers are expected to maintain professionalism both within the group’s platform and in private communications related to group activities.
-Any behavior that contradicts the values and guidelines of the group may result in appropriate action, including reconsideration of leadership roles.
+Event hosts and organiser(s) are expected to maintain professionalism both within the group’s platform and in private communications related to group activities.
+Any behaviour that contradicts the values and guidelines of the group may result in appropriate action, including reconsideration of leadership roles.

 10. Reporting concerns

-Open Communication: If any member feels uncomfortable or observes behavior inconsistent with this code of conduct, they are encouraged to report their concerns to the group organisers, (Dougal and/or Darren).
+If any member feels uncomfortable or observes behaviour inconsistent with this Code of Conduct, they are encouraged to report their concerns to the group organiser(s).
 Reports will be handled discreetly, and appropriate action will be taken based on the severity and nature of the concern.

 11. Membership and attendance fees